 6. Hang out at Tahunanui Beach

 Tahunanui Beach is the most popular beach in Nelson.
-The 1.75-kilometer (1-mile) long beach is wide and sandy (the name Tahunanui literally manes big sandbank in Maori).
+The 1.75-kilometer (1-mile) long beach is wide and sandy (the name Tahunanui literally means big sandbank in Maori).
 The water is also usually calm and very warm due to its shallowness, making it an ideal place for swimmers of all ages.
 Kitesurfing and other sports (like volleyball) are also popular here.

 7. See Te Waikoropupu Springs (Pupu Springs)

 Te Waikoropupu Springs (also known as Pupu Springs) is the largest cold water spring in the Southern Hemisphere and a sacred place to the Maori people.
 The spring pumps out huge amounts of pure water — up to 14,000 liters (3,700 gallons) per second, or enough to fill 2,400 bathtubs every minute.
 There’s a boardwalk you can stroll around to take in all the scenery.
-It’s free to visit.

 8. Try paddleboarding